About us

 Rachel Kemmis

-Rachel works with leaders to intentionally shape functional organisational systems and practices so that people can direct attention to the highest value activities.
-In her work, she draws on 20 years’ experience in developing organisational and leadership performance, shaping culture and guiding transformation across diverse contexts.
-She offers a deep understanding of how to enact change, through and with people, in complex systems.
+In her work, she draws on 20 years’ experience in enhancing organisational and leadership performance, shaping culture and guiding transformation across diverse contexts.
+She offers a deep understanding about how to practically enact change, through and with people, in complex systems.
 And as an expert in adult capability development, she uses each engagement as a catalyst for learning, trialling and setting new patterns and habits.

-As an executive coach, she holds the Level II Coaching Accreditation (Institute of Executive Coaching and Leadership) and is a Certified Career Path Appreciation practitioner (BIOSS).
+Rachel is a graduate of the Australian Institute of Company Directors, holds a Master of Business Administration from the Macquarie Graduate School of Management and Bachelor of Arts, Psychology from the Australian National University.
+As an executive coach, she holds Level II Coaching Accreditation (Institute of Executive Coaching and Leadership) and is a Certified Career Path Appreciation practitioner (BIOSS).